• General Questions

 Late Returns

-All Books, Media, & Magazines - we no longer charge daily overdue fines for late items.
+There are no charges for all books, media, and magazines.
+We no longer charge daily overdue fines for late items.

 Lost or Damaged Items